illBeRoy/plant-cli/README.md

 - **react-express**: Fullstack React & Express application with typescript, jest and sass modules

+- **react-parcel**: React application with typescript, jest and sass modules, powered by the parcel bundler (experimental)

 - **react**: React application with typescript, jest and sass modules